3bound/dispatch/README.md

 This is an outline of a solution for a dispatching batches of shipping consignments for an e-commerce store.

-The intent is to demonstrate OOP architecture, coding style, tools, testing and documentation.
+The intent is to demonstrate OOP architecture, coding standards, tools, testing and documentation.

 # Usage